Housing Performance

 71%

-TP06 - Satisfaction that the landlord listens to tenant views and acts upon them
+Proportion of respondents who report that they are satisfied that their landlord listens to tenant views and acts upon them

 54%

-TP07 - Satisfaction that the landlord keeps tenants informed about things that matter to them
+Proportion of respondents who report that they are satisfied that their landlord keeps them informed about things that matter to them

 62%

-TP08 - Agreement that the landlord treats tenants fairly and with respect
+Proportion of respondents who report that they agree their landlord treats them fairly and with respect

 73%